-Introducing the Builtin Class
+Introducing the Builtin Class and Pattern-based Parameter Specification

 The method that you should define in the Builtin class that should get invoked needs to start off with the name eval.